Estimated reading time: 7 minutes

 7. Background/Credit Checks

 While this practice may seem a little invasive, this simple step can provide information that can ultimately protect the church.
-As with all sensitive information, strict confidentiality practices should be used.

 8. Watch for Warning Signs